skrtdev/NovaGram/docs/requests.md

 ## Exceptions

 If NovaGram receives an error from Telegram, a `\skrdtev\Telegram\Exception` is raised (if Exceptions are not disabled in NovaGram settings)
-`\skrdtev\Telegram\Exception(s)` can be handled like normal Exceptions, with a try/catch block

 [NovaGram Objects](construct.md)